Halong Bay, Vietnam

 Clare Barratt (Staff)

 Bhaya cruises are a traditional way to explore the stunning Halong Bay.
-They have a big fleet of junk boats catering for all travelers.
+They have a big fleet of junk boats catering for all travellers.
 If you want something more high end with luxurious cabins, a more professional service and you dont mind there being 30 cabins, the Au Co is a good bet!
 If you want something a bit more low key, opt for the Classic or Premium boats and if you want a very exclusive experience and charter your own boat book a legend boat so you can tailor-make your itinerary.

 Sarah Baxter (Staff)